aloklearning/react-spaceship-finder/README.md

     - **Date of Manufacture:** After, Before, On the exact date
 - **Show All Spaceships** feature is present.
 - View details of a specific spaceship easily by clicking on the card.
+- Persistant filter, which doesn't change the value even when the data or result changes.
 - A **Query String** is generated and show with the filter resuilts.
 It keeps on updating as the filter changes.
+    - The **query string** comes with the **URL Encoding**.
+It can directly be used to push it to the url to maintain the filter.
 - The page comes with a **default filtered data** on the page load along with the same filters applied in the filter section.
 - A dedicated and interactive space for filtering which helps you do the filtering with ease and without hassle.